MicroFocus/lre-gh-action/README.md

         with:
           node-version: '20'

-      - name: Use LRE GitHub Action
+      - name: Use GitHub Action
         uses: MicroFocus/lre-gh-action@v1.0.2
         with:
           lre_action: ExecuteLreTest